rafatalamsaifi/Movie_app_react/README.md

 Run `npm i` to install the dependencies.

-Run `npm start` to start the api server.
+Run `npm start` to start the react app.

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).